Claude Guéant: Life after politics

 In 2015, Guéant was given a two-year suspended prison sentence, barred from public office for five years, and fined €75,000 for taking €210,000 over two years from a cash fund intended for police investigations and using it to award bonuses to himself and his staff.
 In 2019 a French court rejected his appeal, sentencing him to one year in prison.

-Guéant has been the target of two investigative judge cases, including one where Sarkozy's 2007 campaign allegedly received donations from the government of Libya, under the reign of Muammar el-Qaddafi.
+Guéant has been the target of two investigative judge cases, including one where Sarkozy's 2007 campaign allegedly received donations from the government of Libya, under the reign of Muammar Gaddafi.

 In October 2021, the Judicial Tribunal of Nanterre announced that Guéant would be tried for "illicit financing" of his legislative campaign of 2012, because of the distribution of a leaflet in his favor by the LR mayor of Boulogne-Billancourt (Hauts-de-Seine).
 On 21 January 2022, Guéant and three co-defendants, writer and one-time Sarkozy advisor Patrick Buisson, former cabinet director Emmanuelle Mignon and former pollster and consultant Pierre Giacometti, were found guilty of polling fraud involving allegations that they misused public money while ordering public opinion polls worth a combined 7.5 million euros ($8.7 million) during the course of Sarkozy's presidency between 2007 and 2012 and was sentenced to eight months in jail.
 He would be released on parole on 9 February after it was determined that he repaid the French treasury 292,000 euros in damages.

-In 2025, Guéant was accused of taking a €500,000 bribe from Qaddafi and trying to cover it up with the sale of two small Flemish seascapes.
+In 2025, Guéant was accused of taking a €500,000 bribe from Gaddafi and trying to cover it up with the sale of two small Flemish seascapes.